rahulb9826/WebServiceFrameWork/README.md

 * Place the downloaded Jar File(WebServiceFramework.jar) inside WEB-INF/lib of your web application folder.

 ## Usage
+* The Front-end devloper needs to request for Servlet using AjaxType as the framework is commited for AJAX request.
+The framework expects JSON String as recieved data, which will be passed to the method accordingly.

-The Back-end devloper need to map **Framework** servlet in web.xml to load-on-startup.
+* The Back-end devloper need to map **Framework** servlet in web.xml to load-on-startup.
 An another mapping for **Services** servlet is required which will call the requested class and it's method from requested URL.
 The code is shown below:

 **Framework Mapping**
 ```